 Choose your oil carefully, though, to keep them as healthy as they can be.
 We'd suggest using extra virgin oil to avoid any unwanted saturated fats.

 Of course, the side dish is only as healthy as your mean meal too, so choose carefully what your sauteed green beans are accompanying, or you might just undo the healthy side of the meal!

 Learning how to cook fresh green beans, and turning this wonderful vegetable into a delicious side dish really doesn't take long to master!

 It's an easy to cook, healthy, and tasty side dish that complements so many different meals.
+It goes perfect with pan fried chicken thighs or salmon piccata.
 Why not bookmark our buttery garlic sauteed green bean recipe to prepare later?